Islamic State beheadings: Islamic State's justifications or reasons for beheadings

-According to Professor Ibrahim al-Marashi, ISIL is using beheadings of locals to intimidate people, including their own soldiers, into obeying the dictates of a weak state.
-Beheadings of Westerners are designed to strike back at the United Kingdom and the United States for military actions against ISIL that they have no other way of responding to.
+According to historian al-Marashi, IS uses beheadings of locals to intimidate people, including their own soldiers, into obeying the dictates of a weak state.
+Beheadings of Westerners are designed to strike back at the United Kingdom and the United States for military actions that IS has no other way of responding to.
 "With an act of a sword, they manage to force both [American President] Obama and [British Prime Minister] Cameron to react.
 The two men, who control the world's most advanced militaries, find themselves at the mercy of the sword.
 Both displayed physical pain and grief when they condemned the way their nationals died." says al-Marashi.

-"Terror marketing" to recruit new fighters is another motivation.
+"Terror marketing" to recruit new fighters is another motivation, according to Paul Cruickshank, a terrorism analyst for CNN.
 "Some of these men have sort of a pornographic attraction to these violent scenes, these violent beheading videos.
-It really sort of energizes them." said Paul Cruickshank, a terrorism analyst for CNN.
+It really sort of energizes them", Cruickshank told The Atlantic.